CensoredUsername/unrpyc/README.md

 ### Library usage
 You can import the module from python and call unrpyc.decompile_rpyc(filename, ...) directly.

+warning: this has changed with python 3 and might not work.
+This is under active development.

 ## Notes on support
-The Ren'Py engine has changed a lot through the years.
-While this tool tries to support all available Ren'Py versions since the creation of this tool, we do not actively test it against every engine release.
+The *Ren'Py* engine has changed a lot through the years.
+While this tool tries to support all available *Ren'Py* versions since the creation of this tool, we do not actively test it against every engine release.
 Furthermore the engine does not have perfect backwards compatibility itself, so issues can occur if you try to run decompiled files with different engine releases.
 Most attention is given to recent engine versions so if you encounter an issues with older games, please report it.

-Additionally, with the jump to python 3 in Ren'Py 8, it became difficult to support all Ren'Py versions with a single tool.
+Additionally, with the jump to python 3 in *Ren'Py 8*, it became difficult to support all *Ren'Py* versions with a single tool.
 Therefore, please consult the compatibility section above to find out which version of the tool you need.

 ## Issue reports
-As Ren'Py is being continuously developed itself it often occurs that this tool might break on newer engine releases.
+As *Ren'Py* is being continuously developed itself it often occurs that this tool might break on newer engine releases.
 This is most likely due to us not being aware of these features existing in the first place.
 To get this fixed you can make an issue report to this repository.
 However, we work on this tool in our free time and therefore we strongly request performing the following steps